 If you’ve done any work as a freelancer or independent contractor, then you could receive a 1099 form from companies you’ve worked with (most likely a 1099-MISC).
-These forms report to the IRS exactly how much a company has paid you in the last tax year as a non-employee — they are the alternative to W-2 forms which companies and organizations use to declare income for employees.
+1099-MISC forms report to the IRS exactly how much a company has paid you in the last tax year as a non-employee — they are the alternative to W-2 forms which companies and organizations use to declare income for employees.

-Here are some examples of independent contractors:
+Here are some examples that may be considered independent contractors:

 $0.99 per payment